Colorado Mountain Air Rotating Header Image

 The voices in my head have set us up the bomb!

-It remains one of the most bizarre scenes in any NES game: at the end of Bionic Commando, we are treated to a legitimately disgusting animation of Hitler, I mean “Master D”, having his head explode in forceful detail.
-The entire animation is slowed down so you can appreciate the gruesome, dislodged eyeball and each 8-bit tooth being torn from the gums.
 Granted, it couldn’t have happened to a more deserving fellow but in a world where NES censorship forbade anything hinting of blood (green fluid was the normal discharge of NES foes), this is a stunning event.
 My guess is that those in charge of censoring the game weren’t good enough to get to the end.
-The final frame where his head explodes like a watermelon dropped from a skyscraper is particularly disturbing, right on par to the liquidy, face-melting Nazi death in “Raiders of the Lost Ark”.
+The final frame where his head explodes like a watermelon dropped from a skyscraper is particularly disturbing, right on par with the liquidy, face-melting Nazi death in “Raiders of the Lost Ark”.

 Nobunaga's Ambition NES assassination